1KBlockID/ios-blockidsdk/README.md

 - -> Xcode 12.4 compatible

 # Change Logs
+- v1.4.96
+1. Bug fix - App gets notifies for wrongExpressionDetected() when shouldResetOnWrongExpresssion is set to false

 - v1.4.95
 1. Enables an option to bypass PoI (Proof of Identity) based on License module configuration